minthemiddle/translation-tool-poc/tutorial.md

 });
 ```

-The `franc` library is used to detect the language of the input text.
-The detected language is then displayed to the user, providing immediate feedback.

 ### API Integration
 The application integrates with a translation API to perform real-time translations.
 The API key and model are stored locally for user convenience.

+#### Prompt Explanation
+The prompt is a critical component of the translation process.
+It guides the translation API on how to handle the input text.

+- **System Prompt**: Sets the context for the translation, ensuring the output is natural and nuanced.
+It includes specific rules, such as not translating terms in double quotes and preserving company names.
+- **User Prompt**: Provides the actual text to be translated, specifying the source and target languages.
+It instructs the API to return the translation in a specific JSON format.

 ```javascript
 async savePrompt(detectedLanguage) {